djangify/our-spot/README.md

 ## Report profile and/or photo

 There is a link available for members who want to report a profile or photo.
-A pop up box appears and once submit is pressed a message confirming that Admin will take a look is shown.
+A pop up box appears inviting them to submit their report to Admin.

 ![comment](readme/images/rm-report-photo.png)

+Message box that appears

 ![comment](readme/images/rm-report-photo-box.png)

-# PHOTO OF success MESSAGE

 ## List of Members